danielflataker/MarineSystemsSim.jl/README.md

 ## License

-MarineSystemsSim.jl is intended to be released under a permissive open-source license (e.g. MIT).
-See the `LICENSE` file in the repository once added.
+MarineSystemsSim.jl is licensed under the MIT License.
+See the [LICENSE](LICENSE) file in this repository for details.